 Where to Report Problems & Find Feedback

-Android Pie users should keep an eye on feedback about the update as we push toward 2019.
+Android Pie users should keep an eye on feedback about the update as we push into 2019.

 We continue to see feedback about the Android Pie update emerge on social media sites like Twitter.
 We’re also seeing Pixel users share their thoughts about the update on sites like YouTube.

 Short-term feedback is extremely useful, but you’ll also want to make sure you dig into long-term feedback from Android Pie users.

 Google released Android 8.1 Oreo in December, 2017 but we haven’t heard anything about Android 9.1 yet.

 The only Android updates on our radar right now are the company’s monthly security patches.
 These updates often deliver bug fixes and we could see Google deliver essential bug fixes in the next release.